joewesch/nautobot-job-intended-state-poc/README.md

 ### References to Other Models

 Some item fields are foreign key relationships to other instances.
 In those cases, you will need to look up the object before trying to use it.
 For this, I have added a simple colon separated string pattern to replace a value that is a reference with an object instance.
-You will need to format the reference string as such: `#ref:dcim.site:name:Site 1[:field_2:value_2:...]`
+You will need to format the reference string as such: `#ref:dcim.location:name:Location 1[:field_2:value_2:...]`

 Elements of the reference string:
 - `#ref`: must start the string; this denotes that this is a reference to a model instance
-- `dcim.site`: the app and model name
+- `dcim.location`: the app and model name
-- `name`: the identifying field name to query to get the object (i.e. name, slug, model, etc.)
+- `name`: the identifying field name to query to get the object (i.e. name, model, etc.)
-- `Site 1`: the value of the field that uniquely identifies an object
+- `Location 1`: the value of the field that uniquely identifies an object
 - `field_2` (optional): additional identifying field
 - `value_2` (optional): value for `field_2`